estopinj/dam/contents/practices/graphs.md

 ## Variable selection
-Graphs are a key tool for causal effectidentification strategies.
+Graphs are a key tool for causal effect identification strategies.
 While it is their main function, it is not the only one.
 They can also assist the choice of variable selection in a predictive task.
 <!-- Out-of-sample prediction -->